Barbog/deja-website/pages/en/survival-guide.the-basics.children-minors.md

 typora-root-url: ../static
 ---

-Anyone under the age of 18 needs to be accompanied by a guardian in order to enter,  as DeJā is an adult-oriented event.
+Anyone under the age of 18 needs to be accompanied by a guardian in order to enter, because DeJā is an adult-oriented event.